I’ve been working with self-love and learning about its power for some time now, and I’ve learned a few things. Here they are:

 3. Self-love before self-help, always.

-Self love has incredible spillover effects and can bring about the most unexpected, seemingly unrelated changes (although, on reflection, not unrelated at all), in the rest of your life.
+Self-love has incredible spillover effects and can bring about the most unexpected, seemingly unrelated changes (although, on reflection, not unrelated at all), in the rest of your life.
 I found that my mindset completely changed — for the better.
-I wasn’t intending, when I connected with that deep inner welling of self love during my meditations, to totally overhaul my mindset to one of abundance, strength, and power.
+I wasn’t intending, when I connected with that deep inner willing of self-love during my meditations, to totally overhaul my mindset to one of abundance, strength, and power.
 That I no longer needed to be constantly vigilant and aware of having better thoughts, because they happened easily and naturally.

-I would never have thought that my practice of self love would lead to my business taking off because I was finally allowing myself to be seen and to share my message and my work.
-Nor did I ever have think that dropping excess weight would happen effortlessly and quickly.
+I would never have thought that my practice of self-love would lead to my business taking off because I was finally allowing myself to be seen and to share my message and my work.
+Nor did I ever have thought that dropping excess weight would happen effortlessly and quickly.

-Why, with all this good we can bring into our lives, is self love often seen as for the soft, the weak and the self-indulgent?
-Because one of the most important things I’ve learned from self love is that it takes someone strong to make a stand for themselves.
-It takes a person with fortitude to make time to practice something that may not be seen as having any value by others.
+Why, with all this good we can bring into our lives, is self-love often seen as for the soft, the weak and the self-indulgent?
+Because one of the most important things I’ve learned from self-love is that it takes someone strong to make a stand for themselves.
+It takes a person with the fortitude to make time to practice something that may not be seen as having any value by others.